favonia/cloudflare-ddns/README.markdown

 </details>

 <details>
-<summary>🧬 Directly run the Go program from its source.</summary>
+<summary>🧬 Directly run the updater from its source.</summary>

-You need the [Go tool](https://golang.org/doc/install) to run the program from its source.
+You need the [Go tool](https://golang.org/doc/install) to run the updater from its source.

 ```bash
 export CF_API_TOKEN=YOUR-CLOUDFLARE-API-TOKEN